-Most often, detox from cocaine and other stimulants results in extreme exhaustion.
+Most often, detox from cocaine and other stimulants like meth or Adderall results in extreme exhaustion.
 Because of this, we provide consistent medical support and treat any uncomfortable symptoms that arise so clients can rest comfortably.

 The intense cocaine cravings that occur after a crash is often the most difficult time for people in cocaine detox.
 Many times this is also coupled with extreme anxiety or depression, which puts them at risk for self-harming behaviors.

 Medical observation at Briarwood Detox Center provides the support you need to get through the initial binge and crash cycle and break your physical dependence.
-It is absolutely necessary for a safe withdrawal from cocaine.
-Our medical and clinical team will provide essential medical services by monitoring your vitals and heart rate, treating related symptoms, answering questions and offering therapeutic support with individual and group counseling sessions.
+Treatment for withdrawal is absolutely necessary for a safe detox from cocaine.
+Our medical and clinical team will provide essential medical services by monitoring your vitals and heart rate, treating related symptoms, answering questions and offering therapeutic support for improved mental health with individual and group counseling sessions.